plafer/Tissue.jl/NOTES.md

 + Some code needs to be run in the main thread (e.g. all UI operations in QT).
     + we need a mechanism to specify whether callbacks need to be run in UI thread or not.
-+ Add closed loop control in determining the sleep period for polling the generator calculator.
++ Add closed loop control in determining the sleep period for polling the source calculator.
     + Technically, we could be polling too fast and filling up the `Channel` buffers.
 + Flow limiter: the initial bootstrap takes into account the compilation time.